corda/corda/docs/source/corda-configuration-file.rst

 ~~~~~~~~~~~~~~~~

 It is also possible to directly override Corda configuration (regardless of whether the setting is already in the ``node.conf``), by using
 environment variables or JVM options.
-Simply prefix the variable with CORDA. or CORDA_, using periods (.) or
+Simply prefix the field with CORDA. or CORDA_, using periods (.) or
-underscores to signify nested options.
-For example, to override the ``rpcSettings.address`` variable, you can override it via environment variables:
+underscores (_) to signify nested options.
+For example, to override the ``rpcSettings.address`` setting, you can override it via environment variables:

 .. sourcecode:: shell